thecloudsolutions/.github/CONTRIBUTING.md

 To submit a Pull Request:

-1. Follow all instructions in the [Pull Request template](.github/PULL_REQUEST_TEMPLATE.md).
+1. Follow all instructions in the [Pull Request Template](https://github.com/thecloudsolutions/.github/blob/main/PULL_REQUEST_TEMPLATE/pull_request_template.md).
 2. Ensure all automated tests pass before submitting.
 3. Use clear, concise commit messages (refer to our [Style Guide](#-style-guide)).
 4. Mention relevant issues (e.g., “Closes #123”).

+> [!IMPORTANT]
-Once submitted, a maintainer will review your PR.
+> Once submitted, a maintainer will review your PR.
 Additional feedback, testing, or changes may be requested before it is merged.

 ## 🇽🇾🇿 Versioning